sysulic/MEPK/README.md

-# Multi-agent Epistemic Planner with Knowledge
+# Multi-agent Epistemic Planner with Knowledge (MEPK)

-This is a planner for multi-agent epistemic planning.
+A planner for multi-agent epistemic planning based on higher-order belief change.

-To reference this paper, please use:
+## Citation

+If you use this work in your research, please cite:

 ```shell
 @article{wan2021general,